 Should students read biographies?
 I say they should, especially theatre artists if that’s their interest.

 Here are the reasons students should read biographies.

-I’m excited to share with you about the new series of products I am currently creating.
+I’m excited to share with you the new series of products I am creating.

 Places Please is a series of short biographies about professional theatre artists.
 There will be biographies about actors, directors, set designers, playwrights, costume designers and more.

 Places Please products include a short biography about the artist, plus a sheet with questions about the biography.
-Links to particular works and sources is included as well and a link to a Pinterest board with additional photos of the artist.
+Links to particular works and sources are included as well and a link to a Pinterest board with additional photos of the artist.